igraph/python-igraph/doc/source/tutorial.rst

 ---------------- ----------------------------------------------------------------
 ``bbox``         The bounding box of the plot.
 This must be a tuple containing
                  the desired width and height of the plot.
 The default plot is 600 pixels wide and 600 pixels high.
+Ignored for the Matplotlib backend.
 ---------------- ----------------------------------------------------------------
 ``layout``       The layout to be used.
 It can be an instance of
                  :class:`~layout.Layout`,